Masaoka Shiki and the Dawn of Baseball Literature

 The Rise of Baseball Nonfiction

 From the 1980s onward, nonfiction baseball literature gained significant prominence.
 Junji Yamagiwa's The 21 Pitches of Enatsu meticulously depicted Yutaka Enatsu's pitching in Game 7 of the 1979 Japan Series, becoming a landmark in sports nonfiction.
 By focusing on a single inning of a single game, this work condensed baseball's dramatic potential to its extreme.
 Yasuhisa Ebisawa's The Manager illuminated Japanese baseball's organizational theory through Tatsuro Hirooka's management philosophy.
-In recent years, Yasutaka Nakamizo's Pro Baseball Death Game series has attracted attention as a new style of baseball nonfiction that fuses data analysis with literary prose.
+From the 2010s onward, Yasutaka Nakamizo's Pro Baseball Death Game series has attracted attention as a new style of baseball nonfiction that fuses data analysis with literary prose.
 The development of nonfiction baseball literature established in Japan a culture of not just watching but reading baseball.

 Contemporary Baseball Literature and Cultural Significance